 Between 2009 and 2010 Diego and Caro split up, media reported a series of articles about the possible cause of their breakup, they suggested that was due to an alleged affair between Diego and 21-year-old model Julieta Espina.

 To get back at her husband, Baldini was photographed getting cozy in the Brazilian and Mexican beaches with a blonde long/haired guy with a smoking body, who was later identified as Fabian Orlovsky (The popular Argentine He-Man).

-According to recent reports Diego and Carolina tried to save their marriage but to no avail, eventually decided to split up and started the divorced proceedings in the most amicable way for the sake of their sons.
+According to recent reports Diego and Carolina tried to save their marriage but to no avail, they eventually decided to split up and started the divorce proceedings in the most amicable way for the sake of their sons.